 - Retirement matching: If your business matches your employees' retirement savings.
 This is usually reserved for high-level salaried employees such as a GM or executive chef.

-Step 5: The final payroll payout
+Step 5: The final payout

 Let's revisit our server, Max.
 We calculated their gross paycheck to be $875 in the above step.
 However, after deducting federal, state, local, and FICA taxes from their paycheck, they go home with $732.

-An easy way to calculate payroll taxes and wages is to use a calculator like this one.
+An easy way to calculate payroll taxes and wages is to use a paycheck calculator like this one.

-How to prevent payroll tax issues
+How to prevent payroll tax issues & penalties

-1. Make sure you are tax compliant
+1. Make sure you’re tax compliant

 Confusing tax codes are the root of many preventable payroll tax issues.
-Make sure that you're paying taxes for all levels of government that affect you and your employees—including federal, state, and any local tax.
-Hiring a payroll specialist or using payroll software can help you avoid common mistakes.
+Make sure you’re paying taxes for all levels of government that affect you and your employees — including federal, state, and local taxes (if applicable).

 2. Get tip reporting in order

-Errors with reporting tipped wages are also a common way that restaurants get into tax trouble.
+Errors in reporting tipped wages are also a common way that restaurants get into tax trouble.
 The employee is responsible for tracking and reporting tips to the IRS as income.
-Tipped workers must make at least the state minimum wage after tips, or else you, the employer, have to supplement their earnings to make up the difference.
-Check out the guide from the IRS for all the rules and regulations surrounding employee tips.
+Tipped workers must make at least the state minimum wage after tips, or else the employer has to supplement their earnings to make up the difference.

 3. Don't overlook local labor laws

 For example, six cities and the state of Oregon currently have predictive scheduling regulations.
-Otherwise known as fair scheduling, or secure scheduling, these are policies designed to protect employees with mandated scheduling practices.
+Otherwise known as fair scheduling or secure scheduling, these are policies designed to protect employees with mandated scheduling practices.
 These often include:

 - How far in advance staff must know their scheduled shifts